Department of Biological DNA Modification

 AdoMet-dependent methyltransferases (MTases), which represent more than 3% of the proteins in the cell, catalyze the transfer of the methyl group from S-adenosyl-L-methionine (AdoMet) to N-, C-, O- or S-nucleophiles in DNA, RNA, proteins or small biomolecules.

 In DNA, enzymatic methylation of nucleobases serves to expand the information content of the genome in organisms ranging from bacteria to mammals.
-Postreplicative methylation is accomplished by DNA methyltransferases yielding 5-methylcytosine, N4-methylcytosine or N6-methyladenine.
+Postreplicative methylation is accomplished by DNA methyltransferases yielding 5-methylcytosine, N4-methylcytosine or N6-methyladenine (Kweon et al., 2019).
 Genomic DNA methylation is a key epigenetic regulatory mechanism in high eukaryotes.
 Aberrant DNA methylation correlates with a number of pediatric syndromes and cancer, or predisposes individuals to various other human diseases.
 However, research into the epigenetic misregulation and its diagnostics is hampered by the limitations of available analytical techniques.
-We aim to develop new approaches to genome-wide profiling of DNA methylation for epigenome studies and improved diagnostics.

 Targeted covalent labeling of biopolymers

-Our goal is to convert MTases into alkyltransferases for sequence-specific covalent modification of DNA and other biopolymers.
+Besides their diverse biological roles, DNA MTases are attractive models to study the structural aspects of DNA-protein interaction.
+Bacterial enzymes recognize an impressive variety (over 200) of short sequences in DNA.
+Following detailed mechanistic and structural studies of MTases, we turned to repurposing these enzymes sequence-specific covalent modification of DNA and other biopolymers.
 Our strategy is based on designing novel synthetic analogues of the natural cofactor AdoMet.
-We have synthesized a series of model AdoMet analogs with sulfonium-bound extended side chains replacing the methyl group (Dalhoff et al., 2006; Klimašauskas and Weinhold, 2007).
+We have synthesized a series of model AdoMet analogs with sulfonium-bound extended side chains replacing the methyl group.
 This novel enabling technology named mTAG (methyltransferase-directed Transfer of Activated Groups) is a convenient and robust technique that is suitable for routine laboratory use.
-In particular, we demonstrated that propargylic side chains can be efficiently transferred by DNA MTases with high sequence- and base-specificity (Lukinavičius et al., 2007, 2012 and 2013; Masevičius et al., 2016; Tomkuvienė et al., 2016) offering many potential applications for genomic (Neely et al., 2010; see commentary in Highlights Chem Sci) and epigenomic (see below) studies.
-Moreover, the newly developed cofactors are suitable for targeted transfer of functional groups or other chemical entities to RNA (Tomkuvienė et al., 2012; Plotnikova et al., 2014; Osipenko et al., 2017) using appropriate MTases as catalysts.
+In particular, we demonstrated that propargylic side chains can be efficiently transferred by DNA MTases with high sequence- and base-specificity (Lukinavičius et al., 2007, 2012 and 2013; Masevičius et al., 2016; Tomkuvienė et al., 2016; Tomkuvienė et al., 2019 and 2020) offering many potential applications for genomic (Neely et al., 2010) and epigenomic (see below) studies.
+Moreover, the newly developed cofactors are suitable for targeted transfer of functional groups or other chemical entities to RNA (Tomkuvienė et al., 2012; Plotnikova et al., 2014; Osipenko et al., 2017; Mickutė et al., 2018 and 2021) using appropriate MTases as catalysts.

 Novel approaches to epigenome profiling